Best Synthpop Bands of the 1980sVote for the best band to use keyboards and electric guitar so you would be able to dance on the disco floors!

 Duran Duran were something different.
 They came from Birmingham but were so serious about their music.
 Their lyrics painted great pictures and told great stories.

 They really embraced and embodied that energetic mood of the 80s, producing more commercially successful and varied music than many others on this list.

-The synths were part of the new wave culture.
-And Duran Duran was one of the best band of this time and a great part of the 80s
+Makeup and synths were part of the new wave culture.
+Yes, Duran Duran resembles very well that part of the 80s.

 Apart from being too 90s Techno, they were created around the eighties.

 Oh you've got green eyes, oh you've got blue eyes, oh you've got gray eyes...